Confuzzle/Confuzzle.github.io/_posts/2021-09-21-path-planning-abc(3).md

 q_{b}=q_{0}+\cfrac{1}{2}\ddot{q}t_{b}^{2}
 $$

-Simplify these two equations, and consider $t_{h}$ is the middle time of the segement, then we can get
+Simplify these two equations, and consider $t_{h}$ is the middle time of the segement, then we can get:

 $$
 \ddot{q}t_{b}^{2}-\ddot{q}t_{b}t_{f}+(q_{f}-q_{0})=0